Ways to Give

 - What is the difference between federal and foundation grant proposals?

-- If I’m interested in submitting a grant proposal, should I reach out to the Development Office or the Office of Sponsored Programs Administration (SPA)?
+- If I’m interested in submitting a grant proposal to a private funder or corporation, do I need to first reach out to the Development Office?

 - Which financial documents will I need for my grant proposal?